Xunnamius/black-flag-extensions/README.md

 ##### `demandThisOption`

-> `demandThisOption` is an alias of vanilla yargs's [`demandOption`][13].
+> `demandThisOption` is an alias of vanilla yargs's [`demandOption`][14].
 > However, `demandOption` is not disallowed by intellisense.
 If both are
 > specified, the configuration defined last will win.

-This configuration will trigger a check to ensure the specified argument is given.
+`demandThisOption` enables checks to ensure the specified argument is given.
 This is equivalent to `demandOption` from vanilla yargs.
 For example:

 ```jsonc
 {